A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: One-dimensional electrostatics of deformable dielectrics

 \subsubsection{Differentiation and integration}

-The derivatives in the reference and current configurations are respectively called the material and spatial derivatives.
-They are connected by the deformation gradient $F$ in Eq.~\eqref{1d-def-grad}.
+Differentiations in the reference and current configurations are also called the material and spatial derivatives.
+They can be connected by the deformation gradient $F$ in Eq.~\eqref{1d-def-grad}.
 The material and spatial derivatives are

 Consider a smooth scalar field, which is represented by $\phi (x)$ in the current configuration ($\Omega^1$) and by $\phi_R (X)$ in the reference configuration ($\Omega_R^1$).
-Using the chain-rule, we have the following relation
+With the chain-rule, we have the following relation

-The latter $\eqref{1d-G-g-rela}_2$ is more concise, where we have dropped the arguments and the subscript. \\
+The latter one $\eqref{1d-G-g-rela}_2$ is more concise, where we have dropped the arguments and the subscript. \\

 In addition, with the length element relation $dx = F dX$ in Eq.~\eqref{dx-dX-rel}, we have the following relation between the spatial and material integrals